BYU Information Security Requirements for Vendors

 LEGALLY REQUIRED DATA GOVERNANCE STANDARDS

-The Vendor must take reasonable measures to ensure that all legally or industry required governance standards applicable to BYU Data and the Services are met (e.g., Federal Acquisition Regulations requirements, Payment Card Industry requirements, etc.).
+The Vendor will take reasonable measures to ensure that all legally or industry required governance standards applicable to BYU Data and the Services are met (e.g., Federal Acquisition Regulations requirements, Payment Card Industry requirements, etc.).

 HUMAN RESOURCE SECURITY